 An instance of the severe labor, exposure, and real hardship encountered by these guardians of peace and order is furnished in the pursuit and capture of William Hunter.

 The vigilantes made themselves as comfortable as possible before a blazing fire on the hearth.
-They talked of mining, prospecting, panning-out and terms of that character, as if they were traveling miners.
-Before going to sleep, however, they carefully examined the premises as to its exits, and placed themselves in such manner as to command the only entrance and exit.
-They refrained from saying anything concerning their real business until early the following morning, when their horses were saddled and they appeared ready to proceed on their journey.
+They talked of mining, prospecting, panning-out, and terms of that character as if they were traveling miners.
+Before going to sleep, however, they carefully examined the premises as to its exits and placed themselves in such a manner as to command the only entrance and exit.
+They refrained from saying anything concerning their real business until early the following morning when their horses were saddled and they appeared ready to proceed on their journey.
 Then they asked who the sleeper was, who had never spoken or uncovered his head.
-The reply was that he was unknown; had been there two days, driven in by the storm.
+The reply was that he was unknown; he had been there two days, driven in by the storm.
 Asked to describe him, the description was that of Hunter.